MellowYarker/Observer/README.md

-# Observer - a Bitcoin address generator
+# Observer

 This software is designed to derive bitcoin addresses from *non-random* or *poorly generated* random private keys.
-These types of private keys are considered to be *weak*, and any bitcoin associated with these types of addresses are at risk of being stolen.
+These types of private keys are considered to be *weak*; any bitcoin associated with these types of addresses are at risk of being stolen.

 ### Purpose
 Find and move bitcoin secured by weak keys before others with nefarious intentions try to, then offer the owner an easy and reliable way to reclaim the funds.